tienngthth/car-share-system/README.md

 1. Go to the mp directory.
 2. Run ./run.sh in your console to initiate the web application, the cloud database connection, the cloud database APIs and the server socket.
-3. Run python ./cloud/unittest/test_suite.py in your console to run the test suite and view the results.
+3. Run python3 ./cloud/unittest/test_suite.py in your console to run the test suite and view the results.

 ## Acknowledgments